karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 Actual NS records cannot be used, as we do not want to actually delegate outside of this catalog zone.

-The nameservers will be specified in a TXT record as follows, along with the associated IP addresses.
+The nameservers will be specified in a TXT record as follows, along with the associated IP addresses, if appropriate or required.

 Speciying the nameserver IP addresses is OPTIONAL, with the exception that if the zone that the nameservers reside in is to be created within the catalog, then they MUST be specified in order that the relevant records can be created in the zone at zone bootstrap time.